Braundo/kubernetes-guide/docs/security.md

 ## Certificates and Service Accounts

 <h3>Using Client Certificates</h3>

-Client certificates are used to authenticate users and services within a Kubernetes cluster.
-They are an essential part of securing communication between different components of the cluster.
+Client certificates authenticate users and services within the cluster.
+They are stored in the kubeconfig file and verified by the API server.

-- **Storage**: Client certificates are stored in the kubeconfig file, which is used by the `kubectl` command-line tool to interact with the cluster.
-The kubeconfig file contains information about clusters, users, namespaces, and authentication mechanisms.

-- **Verification**: When a user or service attempts to connect to the Kubernetes API server, the server verifies the client certificate to ensure that the request is coming from a trusted source.
-This process involves checking the certificate's validity, including its expiration date and the signature from a trusted certificate authority (CA).

-- **Creating Certificates**: Administrators can create client certificates using tools like OpenSSL or Kubernetes' built-in certificate API.
-Once created, these certificates must be distributed securely to the users or services that need them.

-Example of creating a client certificate:
+**Example of creating a client certificate:**
 ```sh
 openssl genrsa -out client.key 2048
 openssl req -new -key client.key -out client.csr -subj "/CN=my-user"